 This easy-to-make soup is ideal for chilly weather and evenings when you want something simple and comforting.
 It is thick, full of flavor and comes together in mere minutes!
 It is perfect for meal prepping, so feel free to make a batch ahead of time to have on hand for the coming week.

 This Curried Coconut Pumpkin Soup recipe would be great for entertaining and taking along to fall and winter gatherings.
 Since it is naturally Whole30-compliant, gluten-free, paleo, and vegan, it is suitable for many people following special diets.

 Not only is this pumpkin soup recipe quick and easy, it is also extremely nutritious.
 Pumpkin is rich in Vitamin A, which is important for keeping your eyesight sharp.
 Pumpkin is also a good source of fiber, which keeps you feeling full for longer on fewer calories.

-Coconut milk gives the soup a rich and creamy consistency, without the use of heavy cream.
+Coconut milk gives the soup a rich and creamy consistency, without the use of any dairy.
 A touch of curry powder gives it the slightest hint of warm Indian spices without being overly spicy.